Wobblyyyy/Pathfinder2/readme.md

 <h3 align="center">Generic Quickstart</h3>

-Check out the file named [`project_tutorial.md`](https://github.com/Wobblyyyy/Pathfinder2/blob/master/project_tutorial.md) for
+Check out the file named [`project_tutorial.md`](https://github.com/Wobblyyyy/Pathfinder2/blob/master/project_tutorial.md) for a quick overview of Pathfinder's core principles.

 <h3 align="center">FTC Quickstart and Example</h3>

 We now have an example project!
 Check it out [here](https://github.com/Wobblyyyy/Pathfinder2Ftc).
 You'll want to navigate to the TeamCode folder (`org.firstinspires...`) and check out the classes there.
+This may be useful if you're in FTC or FRC.
+There will be an FRC-specific repository in the near future!

 a pretty simple tutorial!